nickyiliwang0000/h/programming-fundamentals/programming-control-flow.md

 ```

 ### Comparison operators
-The first step in using an `if`/`else` statement is defining up the condition.
+The first step in using an `if`/`else` statement is defining the condition.
 A condition is usually a JavaScript expression that evaluates to a boolean (e.g. `true` or `false`).
 How do we evaluate the pieces of an expression?
 Using _comparison operators_.

 Operator     |  Description
 ------------ | -------------